microbus-io/fabric/docs/tech/integrationtesting.md

 }
 ```

-### Parallel
+### Parallelism

 The code generator specifies to run all tests in parallel by default.
 The assumption is that tests written in a single test suite are implemented as to not interfere with one another.
-Commenting out `t.Parallel()` runs a test separately from other tests, however the order of execution of tests is not guaranteed and care must be taken to reset the state at the end of a test that may interfere with another.
+Commenting out `t.Parallel()` runs that test separately from other tests, however the order of execution of tests is not guaranteed and care must be taken to reset the state at the end of a test that may interfere with another.

 ## Mocking

-Often enough using the actual microservice is not possible because it depends on a resource that is not available in the testing environment.
-For example, a microservice that makes requests to a third-party web service should be mocked in order to avoid a failure with that service blocking development.
+Sometimes, using the actual microservice is not possible because it depends on a resource that is not available in the testing environment.
+For example, a microservice that makes requests to a third-party web service should be mocked in order to avoid depending on that service for development.

-In order easily mock microservices, the code generator creates a `Mock` for every microservice.
+In order to more easily mock microservices, the code generator creates a `Mock` for every microservice.
 This mock includes type-safe methods for mocking all the endpoints of the microservice.
 If mocking is going to be the same for all tests, the mock can be permanently included in the application in the initialization phase.

 ```go
 // Initialize starts up the testing app.